Skip to main content

 Looking Ahead

-This level of intelligent interpretation is what I hope to see in future improvements for Oracle Analytics.
+This level of intelligent interpretation is the kind of advancement I hope to see in future improvements for Oracle Analytics.

-Stay tuned, as I plan to conduct more tests, for example what happens when using subject area which is multidimensional by default, in the coming days! 🚀
+Stay tuned, as I plan to conduct more tests—especially exploring how the AI Assistant performs with subject areas, which are multidimensional by default—in the coming days! 🚀